LauraMacias/swagger/README.md

 # Exercise 2

-On this exercise the only goal is to create your first API where you will invoke different services internally
+On this exercise the only goal is to create your first API around a docker file

->pip install -r requirements.txt

->python main.py
+>docker build --tag python-docker .

+>docker run -p 5000:5000 python-docker

+Then open a url on http://localhost:5000/form

+# Exercise 3

+Let's explore swagger together

+>docker build -t swagger_server .

+>docker run -p 8080:8080 swagger_server

-Then open a url on http://localhost:99/form
+Then open a url on http://localhost:8080/v2/ui/#/store

+# Exercise 4

+Now we both work together

+Let's play Blackjack!!!